techcommdude/commerce/README.md

 A screencast of the project can be found here: <a href="https://youtu.be/kAhUsQOpvNY">https://youtu.be/kAhUsQOpvNY</a>

-You can log in to the app with this account:
+You can log in to the Heroku app above with this account:

 * username: **guest**
 * password: **123**